sirjmwest2/sirjmwest2/README.md

 <h2>👨‍💻Security Systems Administrator & Project Coordinator :</h2>

-<b>Currently I am a Senior Security Systems Administrator with 15+ years of experience securing high-compliance enterprise environments (Healthcare, Public Safety, University, GovTech).
-My work operates at the intersection of Physical Security, Managed Services, open-source IT infrastructure, Access Control and AI governance.
-A dedicated and versatile professional with a passion for managing intelligent security solutions.
-My career is defined by successfully leading complex, projects from initial design to final implementation, with a strong focus on access control, video surveillance, OS Deployments and video conferencing.
+<b>Currently I am a Senior Security Systems Administrator with 15+ years of experience securing high-compliance enterprise environments across Healthcare, Public Safety, Higher Education and GovTech.
+My architecture operates at the intersection of Physical Security Information Management (PSIM), Managed Services, open-source IT infrastructure, Information Access Management (IAM), and AI governance.

+I am a dedicated, security-first professional driven by a passion for managing intelligent, self-hosted solutions.
+My career is defined by successfully leading complex projects from initial infrastructure design to final deployment, with a strong focus on zero-trust access control, video surveillance network topology, OS deployments, and

-<h2>👨‍💻 Professional Accomplishments:</h2>
+<h2>🏆 Professional Accomplishments:</h2>

 - <b>CCure 9000 Enterprise Upgrade: Led a multi-year, campus-wide upgrade from Lenel to the legacy CCure 800 system to CCure 9000, including subsequent upgrades and data migrations for both public safety and campus-wide users.